 Emergency preparedness can feel like a daunting task, but taking a few simple steps now can save you a lot of headaches later on.
 Check Ready.gov for more ideas about things you may want to include in your emergency kit.

 While there’s no way to know how long you’ll need to survive on your own after a natural disaster or other emergency, planning for a minimum of three days of survival is a good starting point.
 Once you have a three days’ supply, try to build up to a full week.
 If you’d like to have enough to be able to help others if the need arises, consider adding enough for two or more weeks.

-A watertight container like a large storage tub is a good option for most kits.
+A watertight container like a large storage tub is a good option for most emergency survival kits.
 It keeps everything in one place and it’s fairly easy to move if you have to evacuate.
-For a kit in your car, you may still want to use a storage container, but it’s also a good idea to include a backpack in case you have to grab essentials from your kit and go.
-For a personal office kit, a backpack is ideal.
+For an emergency supply kit in your car, you may still want to use a storage container, but it’s also a good idea to include a backpack in case you have to grab essentials from your kit and go.
+For a personal office kit, an emergency bag in the form of a backpack is ideal.